pyeventsourcing/eventsourcing-django/README.md

 3.2, and 4.0, and Python versions 3.7, 3.8, 3.9, and 3.10.
-Please note, all version combinations are tested on Ubuntu 20.04 LTS “Focal Fossa”, except for Django 4.0 with Python 3.7 because Django 4.0 does not support Python 3.7.
+Please note, all version combinations are tested on Ubuntu 20.04 LTS “Focal Fossa”, except for Django 4.0 with Python 3.7 because Django 4.0 isn't available for Python 3.7.

 The functionality provided by this package was previously included in the Python eventsourcing package, but was moved out to a separate